 The panel meeting is a public process and is open to all.
 All applicants are encouraged, but not required, to attend the panel meeting.
 The Division will email all eligible applicants pertinent information regarding the panel meeting prior to the meeting.

-At the meeting, the Florida Council on Arts and Culture (Council) will serve as the panel.
+At the meeting, the Florida Council on Arts and Culture will serve as the review panel.
 There are two special provisions:

 - All panel members must comply with Section 112.312(8), Florida Statutes, Conflict of Interest; and Section 112.3143, Florida Statutes, Voting Conflicts for all applications

-- The organization's representative may provide new information about the project since the application was submitted, if applicable.
+The organization's representative may provide an update with new information about the project since the application was submitted, if applicable.

-- The applicant will be permitted time to answer, explain, clarify, or respond to any question or observation made by any committee member.
+The applicant will be permitted time to answer, explain, clarify, or respond to any question from the panel.

-- After all of the applications have been reviewed, the Chair will ask whether any audience member wishes to comment on any application.
+After all of the applications have been reviewed, the Chair will provide an opportunity for applicants and audience to comment on any application.
+Applicants are encouraged to speak on behalf of their application at this time.

-- Following the review and scoring of all applications, the Chair will ask for general comments from the panel about the program or review process.
+The Chair will then ask for general comments from the panel about the program or review process.

-When the panel accepts all scores, a list will be created, ranked in order of total average score.
+When all scores are finalized, a list will be created, ranked in order of total average score.
 The ranked list will include all proposed projects with recommended funding levels for each project.
-The Chair will submit a report to the Florida Council on Arts and Culture that will include the recommended ranked list, scores, and comments, including rollovers, if applicable.

 Florida Council on Arts and Culture Review

-The panel chair will submit the recommended funding list, ranked in order of total average score, to the Florida Council on Arts and Culture.
-The Council will amend the Committee's recommendations based on the following new or existing information about the applicant or panel proceedings:
+The panel chair will submit the recommended funding list, ranked in order of total average score, to the Florida Council on Arts and Culture at the Council's next official meeting.
+The Council may amend the Committee's recommendations based on the following new or existing pertinent information about the applicant or panel proceedings such as:

 - Score calculation errors by the Division